Elizabeth Ward, M.F.A.

 - Professor , Art and Art History

-My imagery, although abstract, is often inspired by scientific information and environmental issues.
-My creative work and my teaching converge in the Outdoor Studio course in which I bring students to sites in and around San Antonio to make art outdoors.
+My imagery is informed by natural history and the environmental crisis.
+My creative work and my teaching converge in the Outdoor Studio course in which I bring students to sites in and around San Antonio to make works of art outdoors.

 Wake Capture, Dunn & Brown Contemporary, Dallas

 Group Exhibitions (Recent)

 Aqueous Abstractions: Contemporary American Watercolors, The Museum of Fine Arts, Houston

 Advancing Tradition: 20 Years at Flatbed Press, Austin Museum of Art